badbeardd/Rope-experimental/README.md

 **Huge thanks to [Hillobar](https://github.com/Hillobar) for creating Rope and helping out with bugfixes in EX version.**

+**Some updates may come without a notice - it might be a little bugfix or non-crucial change in code et cetera.
+Also some of the features that are currently in progress may appear in updates but won't work.
+I'll try to notify if there is one in a patch note.**

 ### Changelog ###
 ### Rope EX v24 ###
 - Added everything to match new features and bugfixes from latest Rope release.
 PLEASE NOTICE!
 Now it requires '-gui' key to start an application.